kavan-k/Taxi-Booking-And-Management-System/README.md

 # Taxi Booking and Management System
-This is a DBMS mini project on Taxi Booking And Management System. <br/>
+This is a DBMS mini project on Taxi Booking and Management System. <br/>
-In this project we use HTML,CSS for Front-end and PHP, MySQL for Back-end (Database)
+In this project, we use HTML, CSS for the Front-end and PHP, MySQL for the Back-end (Database)